Get

 Low-Shedding Breeds

-• BasenjiThese unique dogs require a great deal of exercise but have short, smooth low-shedding coats.
+• BasenjiThese unique dogs require a great deal of exercise but have short, smooth, low-shedding coats.

 • Irish Water Spaniel: This breed has a water-repellent double coat that only needs brushing every few weeks.

 • Poodle: The Poodle is considered by some to be a hypoallergenic breed.
-Their curly coats are low shedding but definitely require a fair amount of grooming.
+Their curly coats are low shedding but require a fair amount of grooming.

 Conclusion